The Apthorp

-The Apthorp is a condominium building at 2201–2219 Broadway on the Upper West Side of Manhattan in New York City.
+The Apthorp is a condominium building at 2211 Broadway on the Upper West Side of Manhattan in New York City, United States.
 The 12-story structure was designed by Clinton & Russell in the Italian Renaissance Revival style and occupies the full block between Broadway, West End Avenue, and West 78th and 79th Streets.
 It was built between 1905 and 1908 as a residential hotel by William Waldorf Astor, who named it after the Apthorp Farm, of which the site used to be part.
 The Apthorp is a New York City designated landmark and is listed on the National Register of Historic Places.

 The building occupies a nearly rectangular site and has a limestone facade, which is divided horizontally into three sections.
 On West End Avenue and Broadway, three-story arches at the center of the facade lead to an internal courtyard with a garden, driveway, and entrances to the apartments.
 The Apthorp is divided into four sections, each with its own lobby, and originally had a mechanical plant in the basement.
 The building originally had 104 apartments, which were largely arranged as duplexes and designed in a variety of styles; the apartments had large rooms and high ceilings.
 By the 1940s, the building had 165 units, although some of these apartments have since been combined.

 Astor announced plans for an apartment building on the site in 1901, although the project was delayed for four years due to uncertainty over the plans.
 Workers began clearing the site in October 1905, and the building was completed in August 1908.
-The Astor family operated the building for more than four decades, adding storefronts in the late 1920s.
+The Astor family operated the building for over four decades, adding storefronts in the late 1920s.
 Many of the units were divided during the 1930s and 1940s.
 The Astor family ultimately sold the building in 1950, and the building changed ownership several times through the late 20th century.
 The owner 390 West End Associates sold the building in 2006 to Maurice Mann, who partnered with Africa Israel Investments to convert the building into condos.
 After numerous delays and disagreements, the condominium-offering plan went into effect in 2010, and a subsidiary of the Feil Organization took over the building's management.
-Area Property Partners took over the building in 2012.
+Area Property Partners took over as the condo project's sponsor in 2012.